sparrowcode/PermissionsKit/README.md

 - Italian `it`
 - Chinese Traditional `zh_Hant`

-If you want to add more, please, create folder `language_id.lproj` and make a pull request.
+If you want to add more, please, create folder `[language_id].lproj` and make a pull request.
 If you want to use your custom strings, check the [DataSource](#datasource) section.

 ## Keys in Info.plist